jkoby/charts/README.md

 ## What is this?

 This repository holds Helm charts.
-This page is a placeholder.
-That's about it.

 ## What's that?

-Don't worry about it.
+If you don't know, you probably don't need to be here.